 The Raynaud phenomenon (RP) is a condition in which some of the body’s blood vessels (most commonly those in the fingers and toes) constrict in an exaggerated way in response to cold or emotional stress.

-Normally, blood vessels supplying the skin constrict or narrow in response to cold temperatures.
-This reaction, called “vasoconstriction,” decreases blood flow to the skin, which helps to minimize heat loss and to preserve a normal internal or “core” temperature.
+Normally, blood vessels supplying the skin provide nutrition, allow for tissue metabolism, and provide an important way to maintain a normal body temperature.
+Specialized skin blood vessels constrict or narrow in response to cold temperatures.
+This reaction, called “vasoconstriction,” decreases blood flow to the skin, which helps to minimize heat loss and preserve a normal internal or “core” temperature.
 In warm temperatures, these same blood vessels dilate, allowing heat to leave the body.
 The blood vessels in the skin that react to temperature changes are called thermoregulatory vessels.
 These specialized blood vessels are controlled by the sympathetic nervous system, the same system that reacts when we are nervous or upset emotionally.
-This explains why both cold and emotional stress can trigger cold fingers and hands.
+This explains why both cold and emotional stress can trigger vasoconstriction of these blood vessels, causing cold fingers and toes.
+Thus, cold hands and feet occur normally in everybody when we are exposed to cold temperatures.

-In people with Raynaud phenomenon (RP), the mechanisms that control vasoconstriction are thought to be altered or defective.
-The vessels constrict in an exaggerated way in response to cold and emotional or physical stress.
-The severe constriction restricts blood flow to the affected areas and causes the skin to change to a white color, when there is virtually no blood flow.
-The skin may then become a purplish-blue color (called acrocyanosis), caused by low oxygen levels in the blood as the oxygen is lost during the slow moving flow of blood through the skin.
-When the vessel recovers, it dilates, allowing blood flow to resume; the skin may blush, becoming very pink or red.
+In people with RP, the mechanisms that control vasoconstriction are thought to be altered or defective.
+The vessels constrict in an exaggerated way in response to cold and emotional or physical stress, causing what is called Raynaud’s phenomenon or a Raynaud’s attack.
+There are three phases of the event represented by skin color changes.
+First, severe vasoconstriction reduces blood flow to the skin of the affected areas, causing the skin surface to feel cold to touch and to have a white color.
+The pale white color is due to virtually no blood flow to the skin.
+The skin then typically becomes a purplish-blue color (called acrocyanosis), as a reduced flow of blood through the skin returns.
+When the vessel fully recovers, it dilates, allowing blood flow to resume; the skin may blush, becoming very pink or red

 RAYNAUD PHENOMENON RISK FACTORS

-It is estimated that RP affects 3 to 5 percent of the general population.
+It is estimated that Raynaud phenomenon (RP) affects 3 to 5 percent of the general population.

-Primary disease — Patients who have Raynaud phenomenon without a related disease are said to have primary RP.
+Primary disease — Patients who have RP without a related disease are said to have primary RP.
 The underlying reason for blood vessel sensitivity to cold is uncertain.
 Primary RP may be a family trait, suggesting that one or more genes that regulate skin blood flow may be responsible.

 Primary RP accounts for the majority of cases and is more common among women, younger age groups, and family members of patients with RP.
 Fortunately, most patients with primary RP are not significantly disabled by the condition and respond well to treatment.
 It often improves with time, and patients learn to avoid cold and emotional triggers.

-Secondary disease — Some patients with secondary RP have an illness, such as scleroderma or systemic lupus erythematosus, that injures or alters the blood vessels and that affects how they react to stimuli such as cold and stress.
-Secondary RP can be more difficult to manage because it is linked to an underlying condition that can physically damage the blood vessel.
+Secondary disease — Individuals with an underlying disease or defined cause of RP are classified as having secondary RP.
+There are several known causes of secondary RP.
+A common cause of secondary RP is the autoimmune rheumatic diseases, such as scleroderma or systemic lupus erythematosus.
+These diseases cause a secondary injury that alters the blood vessels and, as a consequence, the injury affects how they react to stimuli such as cold and stress.
+Secondary RP can be more difficult to manage than primary RP because it is linked to an underlying condition that can physically damage the blood vessel.
 (See "Patient information: Systemic lupus erythematosus (SLE) (Beyond the Basics)".)

 RAYNAUD PHENOMENON CAUSES